stephenfletchtek/CV/README.md

 Some effects I was involved with included:

--setting various things on fire like a kitchen, a boxing ring, and a moped, -dropping two tons of water on a caravan,
+- setting various things on fire like a kitchen, a boxing ring, and a moped,
+- dropping two tons of water on a caravan,
--covering a street in Hackney in fake snow,
+- covering a street in Hackney in fake snow,
--running a bath (genuinely an effect).
+- running a bath (genuinely an effect).

 **Various Film and Television Productions** (Oct ‘14 - December ‘19) Assistant Director and Runner